learn-compsci/webtop/README.md

 ### Copy Pasting
 Copy-pasting between your host machine and the WebTop environment may *sometimes* not work as expected.
 In these cases, follow the steps below to copy and paste text between your host machine and the WebTop environment (or vice-versa).

+**Note: we notice that copy-paste works on Chrome/Chromium based browsers, but often doesn't on Firefox**

 **Solution:**
 - Open the menu by clicking the small blue bar on the left side of the screen.
 - Open the "Clipboard" setting.